Things to Do in Washington DC

 With its broad, tree-lined streets, neoclassical architecture, and love for stone monuments, Washington DC is the picture-perfect capital city.
 From the nice, deep-dive museums of the Smithsonian Institution to the world-famous dome of the Capitol, there’s nothing quite like exploring the depths of America’s history while also absorbing modern-day art and culture.

-So whether you enjoy gazing at the tall tributes to our nation’s leaders or connecting with works of contemporary art in the historic Foggy Bottom neighborhood, Georgetown Inn West End provides easy access to all this impressive city offers.
+So whether you enjoy gazing at the tall tributes to our nation’s leaders or connecting with works of contemporary art in the historic Foggy Bottom neighborhood, West End part of the Georgetown Collection provides easy access to all this impressive city offers.
 To make your planning even easier, here’s our quick guide to some of our favorite experiences in DC.

 Collectively known as the Smithsonian Institution, this series of museums will fuel your boundless quest for knowledge.
 Boasting 19 museums, galleries, gardens, and a zoo, the Smithsonian Museums contain over 140 million exhibits, objects, and works of art in all.